mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 import Text.Megaparsec
--- this module depends on type of data you want to parse, you only need to -- import one of these: import Text.String          -- if you parse ‘String’ import Text.ByteString      -- if you parse strict ‘ByteString’ import Text.ByteString.Lazy -- if you parse lazy ‘ByteString’ import Text.Text            -- if you parse strict ‘Text’ import Text.Text.Lazy       -- if you parse lazy ‘Text’ -- if you need to parse permutation phrases: import Text.Megaparsec.Perm
+-- this module depends on type of data you want to parse, you only need to -- import one of these: import Text.Megaparsec.String          -- if you parse ‘String’ import Text.Megaparsec.ByteString      -- if you parse strict ‘ByteString’ import Text.Megaparsec.ByteString.Lazy -- if you parse lazy ‘ByteString’ import Text.Megaparsec.Text            -- if you parse strict ‘Text’ import Text.Megaparsec.Text.Lazy       -- if you parse lazy ‘Text’ -- if you need to parse permutation phrases: import Text.Megaparsec.Perm
 -- if you need to parse expressions: